Who We Are

 The University offers an Open Learning Program to make available theology and other coursework in a distance learning format to those not seeking completion of a credential (a certificate, diploma, or degree).
 Enrollments are accepted on a non-credit basis or audit for those who are not interested in academic credit but who are studying for personal satisfaction.

-The University provides a degree completion opportunity for former Ambssador College students (who attended at the Bricketwood, Big Sandy or Pasadena campus) focused on helping them finish their degrees.
+The University provides a degree completion opportunity for former Ambassador College students (who attended at the Brickett Wood, Big Sandy or Pasadena campus) focused on helping them finish their degrees.
 See Ambassador University Course Transfer Equivalencies.

 Our courses and academic programs are open to the general public worldwide.
 The University admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the University.
 The University, however, in the tradition of Christian church-related colleges and universities, expects its students to reflect the character of the University in conduct, speech, and appearance, whether on or off campus, to their families, other students, the alumni, and the public.
 We expect students to conduct themselves in a prudent, responsible, and ethical manner as members of our University community.
 This means, as part of the admissions and registration process, students consent to act in good faith, to exhibit honesty, integrity, and exemplary conduct and voluntarily agree in writing to comply with the principles set forth in a written Enrollment Agreement.

 Living University is an online institution providing a small on-campus program at Charlotte specifically designed for young adults.
 Some ask, why?